 Milan Scheidegger is a visionary and integrative thinker with an academic background in medicine, neuroscience, philosophy, and psychiatry.
 He is driven by the passion to understand the nature of consciousness from its molecular basis up to the level of phenomenal experience.

-After successful completion of his MD-PhD training in functional and molecular neuroimaging at the Institute for Biomedical Engineering (ETH Zurich) he continues to research the neurobiology and pharmacology of altered states of consciousness and the potential of psychedelics such as ketamine, psilocybin, ayahuasca and DMT to facilitate therapeutic transformation.
-He co-founded the RECONNECT Foundation, a non-profit organisation based in Switzerland, with the mission to establish a novel approach to mental health care.
+After his MD-PhD training in functional and molecular brain imaging at the Institute for Biomedical Engineering (ETH Zurich) he continues to research the neurobiology and pharmacology of altered states of consciousness.

 Beyond empirical research, he earned an M.A. degree in History and Philosophy of Knowledge (ETH Zurich).
-Being deeply knowledgeable about biosemiotics, philosophy of mind, epistemology and phenomenology of consciousness, mindfulness and deep ecology, he developed a broader perspective on life.
+As part of his studies in biosemiotics, philosophy of mind, epistemology and phenomenology of consciousness, mindfulness and deep ecology, he developed a broader perspective on life.
 On his ethnobotanical expeditions to Mexico, Colombia and Brazil, he explored the traditional use of psychoactive plants in indigenous rituals.

-He is current member of the Swiss Society for Psycholytic Therapy (SÄPT) and the MIND European Foundation for Psychedelic Science.
-He is former scholar of the Swiss Study Foundation and received the Young Investigators Award from the Swiss Society of Biological Psychiatry (2013).
+He is member of the Swiss Society for Psycholytic Therapy (SÄPT) and the MIND European Foundation for Psychedelic Science.
+He is former scholar of the Swiss Study Foundation and received the Inger Salling Award for Psychiatry (2019) and the Young Investigators Award from the Swiss Society of Biological Psychiatry (2013).